corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/manual.md

    {{< /tabs >}}

 {{< note >}}
+In the case of schemas, `CONFIG` applies to database and `RBAC` applies to create-user-config.
 If the schemas are not specified, then the tables will be created in the default schema and the next steps in this procedure will need updating to reflect this.
 {{< /note >}}

 3. Review the DML files generated and then execute against the database.
-In the case of schemas, `CONFIG` applies to database and crypto.

 4. Execute the following Corda CLI command to generate DDL for populating the RBAC database connection configuration: